 • You have to take a pill at the same time every day to prevent pregnancy.

 • Combination pills don't protect against sexually transmitted infections (STIs), such as herpes or HIV/AIDS.
-If you aren't sure if your sex partner or partners might have an STI, use a condom to help protect against disease.
+You can use a condom to reduce your risk of getting an STI.

 • They may cause changes in your period.
 You may have little bleeding, skipped periods, or spotting.
 If you're using pills that give you hormones for the whole month, your periods will stop.
 But you may still have breakthrough bleeding.
 This usually isn't harmful and may decrease over time.

-• They may cause mood changes, less interest in sex, or weight gain.
+• They may cause mood changes or less interest in sex.

 • Combination pills contain estrogen.
 They may not be right for you if you have certain health problems.